richelbilderbeek/prao_johannes_20251107/reflection.md

 By forcing oneself to think of this, one can actually learn from the past.

 ## What did you do?
 I wrote about what the goal of prao is and who at uppmax was best at reaching that goal.
-I
+I wrote feedback on courses.
+I tried to code something that could be useful to scientists

 ## What did you do well?